maxblee/django_sourcebook/README.md

 This is a tool I've started to create in order to organize my work as a journalist and in order to file public records requests.

-This is still a work in progress, but right now it's capable of allowing you to keep track of and search for sources and to file bulk public records requests.
-Because of the scope of the project, there's a lot that I hope to add, from more extensive search functionality to the ability to run scheduled requests (for instance, for salary data or FOIA logs).
-Those additional features are documented in the [future roadmap](#future-roadmap) section of this README.
+This is still very much a work in progress, and right now I'm making consistent minor patches and improvements to the tool as they're coming up in a couple of projects they're working on.
+But right now, most of it seems to be running at workable speeds for the 150 records requests I've entered and the 115 sources (mostly public records officers) I've entered.

 ## Table of Contents
 - [Setup and installation](#setup-and-installation)